Applicants aged under 18 years

 Unfortunately we are not able to take students on for very short periods, such as a week.

 If you are over 18, have or are in university education and are looking to move into research we may be able to offer you an unpaid internship so you can gain some experience.
 If successful, you would be offered the opportunity to work voluntarily as a research assistant to gain specific research experience.
 Your hours and days of work would be flexible and the length of the placement would be negotiated with your academic supervisor.

-If you are interested in applying for an internship, send a short (no more than 500 words) personal statement and current CV to email@example.com.
+If you are interested in applying for an internship, you are advised to browse our academic staff list.
+If you identify someone whose research matches your interest send a short (no more than 500 words) personal statement and current CV directly to the staff member.
 In your personal statement you should outline your background in neuroscience or related subjects, the area(s) of neuroscience that you are interested in pursuing and why.
 Include when you are available to carry out the internship and the approximate time you can devote to it, ie full / part time etc. You can find out what areas of research we specialise in on our Research pages.

 Work undertaken by interns often contribute to published papers.

-We can't offer funding for summer placements but other organisations do, here is a list of some of them.
+If you are offered a place over the summer you will be responsible for covering all costs; accommodation, transport and general living expenses.
+The Institute cannot offer funding for the summer school but other organisations do, here is a list of some of them.